MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 Users who need to create general-purpose automations (with the premium connectors entitlement), to have full flexibility (with the custom connectors entitlement) or to interact with applications mimicking mouse movement of a human user (with the Robotic Process Automation attended entitlement) should consider a Power Automate Premium license.

-Here-after the list of available Power Automate user licenses:
+Hereunder the list of available Power Automate user licenses:

 |License name<br>____________________________|License type<br>___________________|Entitlements<br>____________________________________________________________________________________________|
 -------|------|------|